johnwayodi/sm-server/README.md

 Once virtual environment is installed, create a new virtual environment named *venv*

     `virtualenv venv`
-4. Once the virtual environment is created, activate it using the following command:
+4. Activate the created virtual environment and install all the packages for use in the app,

+   The packages used by the flask app are contained in a `requirements.txt` file:

     `source venv/bin/activate`
-5. Once the virtualenv is activated, the **requirements.txt** file contains the various requirements.
-Run the following command to install all the requirements for the application.

     `pip install -r requirements.txt`
 6. Set up the environment variables,

+        export JWT_SECRET_KEY="your jwt secret key"
-        export JWT_SECRET_KEY=""
+        export API_SECRET_KEY="your secret key"
-        export API_SECRET_KEY=""
+        export DATABASE_NAME="name of database"
-        export DATABASE_NAME=""
+        export DATABASE_HOST="database host"
-        export DATABASE_HOST=""
+        export DATABASE_USER="database username"
-        export DATABASE_USER=""
+        export DATABASE_PASS="database password"
-        export DATABASE_PASS=""
+        export FLASK_APP=run.py

 7. After all is set, run the application, export the application and pass the following command: